Hydracerynitis/Ethical-Framework/Evaluate/README.md

     - **Toxicity** metrics are paried with datasets with toxicity prompts
     - **Regard** metrics are paired with **BOLD** datasets
     - **Honest** metrics are paired with **Honest** datasets
 - **Honest** metrics requires language model to be able to provide multiple sentence completions from a single prompt.
-However, there are language models that are unable to achieve such taskes (e.g. Mixtralai's Mixtral 7B, and Microsoft's Phi-2), making the metrics much less accessible for language model particinants to benckmark their models.
+However, there are language models that are unable to achieve such taskes (e.g. Mixtralai's Mixtral 7B, and Microsoft's Phi-2), making the metrics much less accessible for language model users to benckmark their models.

 ### Guidance